-CONTAINER SIZES: Most plants from Wildlife Habitat Nursery are grown in Styroblock[TM] containers with test-tube-like cavities.
+CONTAINER SIZES: Most plants from Wildlife Habitat Nursery are grown in StyroblockTM containers with test-tube-like cavities.
 The cavity size is measured in cubic inches, and correlates with the ultimate size of the root plug created by the finished plant.
-Our common sizes are 3, 6, 10, 20 cubic inch and tall one gallon, with the majority we grow in the 10 cu. in. size.
+Our common sizes are 6, 10, 20 cubic inch and tall one gallon, and larger containers grown on contract.
 Depending on the species and length of growing time, the top growth of each plant responds differently to container size.
 Growth rate, and total seasonal growth, typically increases with container size.
 Root-to-shoot ratio is kept in balance by nursery practices to ensure successful outplanting.